Meningococcal C Conjugate (Men-C) Vaccine

 Who should not get the Men-C vaccine?

-Speak with your health care provider if your child has had a life-threatening reaction to a previous dose of meningococcal vaccine, to any component of the vaccine, or to latex.
+Speak with your health care provider if your child has had a life-threatening reaction to a previous dose of meningococcal vaccine or any part of the vaccine.

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns speak with your health care provider.